 Section 1.
 Payroll Deduction.
-The Employer agrees to cooperate with the Department of Finance and the Association in facilitating the deduction of the regular monthly Association dues for those employees in the unit who are members of the Association and who request, in writing, to have their regular monthly Association dues checked-off by payroll deduction.
+The Employer agrees to cooperate with Minnesota Management & Budget and the Association in facilitating the deduction of the regular monthly Association dues for those employees in the unit who are members of the Association and who request, in writing, to have their regular monthly Association dues checked-off by payroll deduction.

 Section 2.
 Hold Harmless.
-The Association agrees to indemnify and hold the Employer and/or the Department of Finance harmless against any and all claims, suits, orders, or judgments brought or issued against the Employer and/or Department of Finance as a result of any action taken or not taken by the Employer and/or Department of Finance under the provisions of this Article, including the deduction and remittance of any fair share fees.
+The Association agrees to indemnify and hold the Employer and/or Minnesota Management & Budget harmless against any and all claims, suits, orders, or judgments brought or issued against the Employer and/or Minnesota Management & Budget as a result of any action taken or not taken by the Employer and/or Minnesota Management & Budget under the provisions of this Article, including the deduction and remittance of any fair share fees.